 In 1997, he was awarded an OBE for services to Housing and Regeneration on Merseyside and has been on the Board of Liverpool John Moores University European Institute of Urban Affairs since 1992 and its chairman since 2001.
 He is the Chair of Riverside Housing Group and was a non-executive director of Kensington Regeneration from 2003 – 2006.
 In 2011 Max was awarded a Senior Fellowship at Liverpool Hope University and in 2013 received a CBE for services to business and the community.

 Ian McCarthy, Director of Programmes

 Born in Liverpool and brought up in Warrington, Ian’s background is in Town Planning, Industrial Improvement Areas, community business and business economics.
 After working at Warrington Council, Ian moved to Manchester’s local authority becoming Head of the Economic Initiatives Group with a focus on economic regeneration, development projects, business support and international activity.

 In July 2002, Ian became Programme Director at Liverpool Vision.
-He works to attract investment to the Mayor of Liverpool’s Development Zones and is the Festival Director for the UK’s International Festival for Business, hosted in Liverpool in June and July 2014.
+He works to attract investment to the Mayor of Liverpool’s Development Zones and is the Festival Director for the UK’s International Festival for Business, hosted in Liverpool in June 2016.

 Chris Brown, Director of Marketing Liverpool